davidbanu/davidbanu.github.io/README.md

-# Themetribe
+# Personal Website

 ## Description

 Will have the following structure:
-- Themes
-- Kits
-- Components
+- Home
 - About
 - Blog
+- Newsletter
+- Contact